-This article includes some handy tips and resources for a more expeditious front end web development process.
+This article includes some handy tips and resources for a more expeditious front-end web development process.
 As with most projects, why should work take longer than it needs to?
 Those who reinvent the wheel often have a good reason for doing so, but it’s not the best choice 100% of the time.
-Instead utilize these resources to improve the speed and efficiency of your own frontend workflow.
+Instead, utilize these resources to improve the speed and efficiency of your own frontend workflow.

 Free CSS Libraries

 Not all libraries will be useful for each project, but many of them will come in handy.
-For example, Normalize.css is an open source code library for rendering uniform HTML5 elements in all browsers.
+For example, Normalize.css is an open-source code library for rendering uniform HTML5 elements in all browsers.
 Similar open source libraries are all free to use and edit for any type of project.

-The following examples are just a few libraries which seem to be the most popular.
+The following examples are just a few libraries that seem to be the most popular.
 Web developers often enjoy coding their own styles from scratch, and there’s no doubt that each site is going to need some custom code.
 But working on top of a strong foundation will save you hours of time and stress.